commercialhaskell/stack/README.md

 Typically, you will want to get the source for the package and then add it to your `packages` list in stack.yaml.
 (See the previous question.)
-`stack unpack` is one approach for the former.
+`stack unpack` is one approach for getting the source.
 Another would be to add the upstream package as a submodule to your project.